ITP-xStory/p5js-shaders/docs/important-concepts.md

 The important thing to know about uniforms is that they are how we can pass information from the CPU to GPU, or in other words, from p5 to our shader code.

 The most common uniforms to pass from p5 are time, resolution, and mouse coordinates.
-It is common practice to name these with a u_ prefix.
+It is common practice to name these with a "u_" or "u" prefix.

 Our p5 code to send those 3 uniforms:
 ```javascript